-The away goals rule is one of the latest talking points for coaches and there is a possibility that it could be dropped from use by UEFA in its flagship club competition, the Champions League and Europa League, from the 2021-22 season on.
+The away goals rule has been one of the big talking points in recent years for coaches and it has been dropped from use by UEFA in its flagship club competitions, the Champions League and Europa League, from the 2021-22 season on.

-With that in mind, Goal takes a look at the rule, its history and whether we have seen the end of it in Europe's premier competition.
+With that in mind, GOAL takes a look at the rule, its history and whether we have seen the end of it for good.

 What is the away goals rule?

 The away goals rule is one of three FIFA-approved methods of deciding the winner of a game in the event of a draw, the others being extra time and penalties.

 Normally used in ties which feature home and away legs - the knockout stage of the Champions League, for example - the application of the away goals rule means that any goals scored away from home effectively count double when the scores are level.
 So, if the aggregate score is level after two legs, the team who scores more away goals is deemed the victor.

 General away goal examples:

 First Leg: Team A (home) 1-2 Team B (away)